-17.4 Qualitative assessment for the brine ground freezing technique
+7.5 Qualitative assessment for the brine ground freezing technique

 In this scenario, the strategy for bettering the earth entirely shifts, and we begin working on freezing the ground instead.
+On the basis of the features of the project, the five threshold requirements indicated in the Envision protocol, and a preliminary hypothesis about the possible effect performance of the permeation grouting soil treatment, the qualitative (first trial) portion of the Envision scoring is assigned.
+This portion of the scoring is referred to as the envision score.
 A summary of the ratings can be seen below in the table as well as in the radar diagram.
 The radar diagram, in particular, demonstrates how the highest ratings are often concentrated in the areas of resource allocation as well as climate and resilience.